EWE Conference Program

 Maya will speak on pét-nat sparkling wine, an ancient process for sparkling wine that is now getting trendy.
 Tim and Ben will cover forced carbonation sparkling wine and the machines they use, and Steve will speak on the transfer method.

-Tim Benedict, Steve DiFrancesco, Jerry Forest, Maya Hood White, Gilles Martin & Ben Stamp
+Tim Benedict, Steve DiFrancesco, Jerry Forest, Maya Hood White, Gilles Martin, Ben Stamp & Nancy Tisch

 The panel will field questions from the audience on packaging and marketing issues for sparkling wines.